 Muckross Abbey Killarney

-A great way to get to Muckross Abbey Killarney is by the trail / pathway which starts at Flesk Bridge on the Muckross Road and continues past the entrance to the Lake Hotel and continue into the National Park.
+A great way to get to Muckross Abbey Killarney is by the trail/pathway which starts at Flesk Bridge on the Muckross Road and continues past the entrance to the Lake Hotel and continues into the National Park.
 It is a fantastic walk you can cycle or take a Traditional Jaunting Car.